bhagya-gundal/Challenge-Writing/README.md

     - Can they take continuous or only discrete signals?
     - Can the agent only be used in any environment which has a discrete action space?
 - What are the pros and cons of the five TF-Agents algorithms?
+    - Please describe various pros and cons of each of the TF-Agent algorithms briefly.

 ## Your submission: